 - Remember the first rule.

-Therefore, we highly encourage you finding the right balance between rental & development projects and follow your guidelines.
+Therefore, we highly encourage you to find the right balance between rental & development projects and follow your guidelines.
 This number for everyone is different, just be honest to yourself with how much risk are you willing to take.
 And finally remember, that lower returns are a lot better than defaults.